cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting.rst

       message could indicate that you are not actually connecting to Esrum!

 #.
-You should now be able to log in to the server:
+You should now be able to log in to the server using your UCPH
+   account password, and using the NetIQ app to approve the login.

    .. image:: images/mobaxterm_06.png
       :align: center